App Rejected for Guideline 4.3(b) — Design Spam (2026)

 3. Re-skin of a template you bought

-You built a “habit tracker with streaks” — but Habits, Streaks, Productive, and 30 others did it first.
+You built a “habit tracker with streaks,” but Habits, Streaks, Productive, and 30 others did it first.
 Apple may decide your variant adds no novel value.

 5. Sub-brand strategy with same code

-6. Reviewer compared against a specific named app in the rejection
+6. Reviewer compared against a specific named app

 Before you change anything

 • Don’t immediately appeal.
-4.3(b) appeals without changes rarely succeed; Apple’s appeals board defers to the original decision.
+4.3 appeals without changes rarely succeed; the App Review Board defers to the original decision.

-• Check your developer account history — if you’ve had 4.3(b) before, the next strike is much harder to clear.
+• Check your developer account history.
+If you’ve had 4.3 before, the next strike is much harder to clear, and repeated low-effort submissions can put your Apple Developer Program membership at risk.

 Information to collect